-Under Iowa workers compensation law if you sustain a work injury that occurs over days, weeks or months then you have what we call a "cumulative injury".
-Cumulative injuries are common jobs that require daily repetitive motion.
-The injuries can include shoulder injuries like a torn rotator cuff, back injuries such as bulging or herniated discs, along with arm and elbow problems like carpal tunnel and cubital tunnel syndromes.
+Under Iowa workers' compensation law, if you sustain a work injury that occurs over days, weeks or months then you have what we call a "cumulative trauma injury," sometimes referred to as a repetitive stress injury.
+Cumulative trauma injuries are commonly jobs that require daily repetitive motion.
+The injuries can include shoulder injuries like a torn rotator cuff, back injuries such as bulging or herniated discs, along with arm and elbow problems like carpal tunnel syndrome and cubital tunnel syndrome.

 What Should I Do if I Think I Have a Cumulative Injury?

 If you suspect that you have sustained a cumulative trauma injury then you should report the injury to your employer and request medical care and treatment.
 Even if you have previously seen a doctor on your own for the problem, it is important that you report the work injury as soon as you and/or your doctor think that the condition is work related.
 Once you report the cumulative trauma injury, then it is likely that your employer's workers' compensation insurance will direct your medical care.
 They may ask you to see their doctor for an IME (independent medical examination), which is rarely independent if the insurance company is sending you.

 What if They Send Me to Their Doctors?

 If you do go to see a doctor for an initial evaluation after a cumulative trauma injury here are some pointers: